 Introducing new collaborative tools

-September 2019 will see the launch of new Office 365 applications, including OneDrive, Teams, Planner, Sway.
+In September 2019 we launched new Office 365 applications, including OneDrive, Teams, Planner, Sway.

 OneDrive for Business

 Available to all staff and students, OneDrive allows you to access your work files any time, anywhere, from any of your devices.
 OneDrive is for your own, individual work files.
 You can share files and collaborate with University colleagues but remember, it is your responsibility to manage who has access to any files that you share and to keep permissions up-to-date.
 For more formal collaboration, Teams or SharePoint are the recommended apps.
 Sensitive and confidential information should be stored on your M: drive or departmental drive.